bitifet/SmarkForm/docs/_component_types/type_trigger.md

 name even it is always the class of its component type.

-For programatically triggered actions, context is (as expected) always the component to from wihch we call the action.
+For programatically triggered actions, context is (as expected) always the component from wihch we call the action.

 **Example:**
 ```javascript